Scenes From a Royal Marriage: Diana: The Musical Exists So We Watched It and Here's What We Think - E! Online

 Also, I very much enjoy musicals as a rule.
 I tend to tear up as early as mid-opening number, so touched am I both by the collective effort that goes into pulling off all that effervescent singing and dancing (In the Heights got me good), and by the anticipation of the emotions to come.

-Diana was no exception, but place those tears squarely in the category of "what's to come."
+Diana, streaming now on Netflix ahead of the show's Nov.
+17 Broadway premiere, was no exception.
+But place those tears squarely in the category of "what's to come."

 Because in a world containing not only a towering stack of tell-all books about the Princess of Wales, but also the sumptuous, let-us-fill-in-the-blanks storytelling of The Crown that—much to a certain culture minister's distress—immerses you so completely in that royal world that you start conflating reality with artistic license, as well as Spencer, an experimental treatise on Diana's thought process as she ponders how to break free from her gilded cage with Kristen Stewart playing the haunted, unhappy wife...